sopan43/node-chat/README.md

 for using this application on localhost, run this command from the terminal in the application folder

 •	npm init

 •	npm install express –save

 •	npm install socket.io –save

 •	npm install moment –save

-then go i=in the browser visit localhost:3000
+then go in the browser and visit localhost:3000